cpliakas/scanner/README.md

 Package scanner provides a recursive file scanner that is useful for efficiently processing relatively static datasets.

+By using Go's concurrency primitives, this package provides a framework to decouple file discovery from processing of the discovered files through implementing the `scanner.Handler` interface.

 ## Installation

 Assuming a [correctly configured](https://golang.org/doc/install#testing) Go